* Media-Saturn founder Kellerhals owns 22 pct blocking minority

 By Emma Thomasson and Matthias Inverardi

-BERLIN/DUESSELDORF, April 29 The founder of Europe's biggest electronics chain Media-Saturn on Tuesday launched an attack on the company's majority owners, retailer Metro, escalating a long-running dispute over the management of the chain.
+BERLIN/DUESSELDORF, April 29 (Reuters) - The founder of Europe’s biggest electronics chain Media-Saturn launched an attack on Tuesday on the company’s majority owners, retailer Metro, escalating a long-running dispute over the management of the chain.

 Media-Saturn’s billionaire founder, Erich Kellerhals, still owns a stake of close to 22 percent and has regularly disagreed with Metro over its management of the business, most notably delaying the group’s move into the fast-growing online market.

 “I am deeply concerned about how Media-Saturn is currently being administered by Metro.
 I deliberately say ‘administered’ because at present there is no sign of entrepreneurial leadership,” Kellerhals said in a statement on Tuesday.

 Metro described the comments as “amazing and outlandish” and said Kellerhals’ actions were harmful to Media-Saturn, according to a emailed statement from the company’s spokesman.

 “The emotionally charged allegations of Mr Kellerhals serve no purpose, nor do they correspond to the facts,” he said.
 “He should finally stop damaging Media-Saturn and ultimately all its employees with his inaccurate public accusations.”